 Frontlets were created by most tribal groups in the Northwest Coast region, and were usually decorated with figures.
 They were worn with an ensemble that included a robe and dance outfit, and were used for special events like greeting important visitors and potlatches.
-During the ceremonial, the abalone shells of the frontlet and the whiteness of the ermine fur would glow.
-On the center of this object is an unknown figure that probably derives from the Bella Coola’s traditional stories.
+During such ceremonies, the abalone shells of the frontlet and the whiteness of the ermine fur would glow from the fire.
+On the center of this object is an unknown figure that probably derives from Bella Coola traditional stories.
 It has abalone canine teeth and a pronounced nose.
-The upper portion of the frontlet features a figure that wears headgear in the shape of a bird.
+The upper portion of the frontlet features a main figure that wears headgear in the shape of a bird.
 The lower figure may represent the spirit of the main figure.
 It is unclear whether the arms and hands are from the lower or main figure.
-The Bella Coola are known for their strong carving tradition, and many tribal groups looked at their work for inspiration, including their neighbors the Kwakwaka'wakw (Kwakiutl).
+The Bella Coola are known for their strong carving tradition, and many tribal groups look to their work for inspiration, including their neighbors the Kwakwaka'wakw (Kwakiutl).